mmcatdb/mmcat/documentation/content/en/aimm/benchmark-workflow.md

 ## Step 4: Measure and Explain Queries

-For each generated query, `scripts.measure_queries` calls a driver-specific plan extractor.
+For each generated query, `scripts.pipeline.measure_queries` calls a driver-specific plan extractor.
 The extractor performs two related tasks:

 1. execute the query `--num-runs` times and record wall-clock latency,